Ground sloth: Hunting of ground sloths

+Kill sites

+A number of kill sites are known for ground sloths in the Americas, these include Campo Laborde in the Pampas of Argentina, where an individual of Megatherium americanum was butchered at the edge of a swamp, dating to approximately 12,600 years Before Present (BP), with another potential Megatherium kill site being Arroyo Seco 2 in the same region, dating to approximately 14,782–11,142 cal yr BP.
+In northern Ohio, a Megalonyx jeffersoni skeleton dubbed the "Firelands Ground Sloth" has cut marks indicative of butchery, dating to 13,738 to 13,435 years BP.
+At the Santa Elina rockshelter in Mato Grosso Brazil, a specimen of Glossotherium is associated with hearths and stone tools, dating to 11,833–11,804 years BP.
+At Fell's Cave in southern Chilean Patagonia, a specimen of Mylodon with fractured and burned bones associated with human activity has been dated to approximately 12,766–12,354 years BP.

 Hunting weapons

 Humans are believed to have entered the New World via Beringia, a land bridge which connected Asia and North America during the last glacial maximum.
 Mosimann and Martin (1975) suggested the first of these nomads descended from hunting families who had acquired the skills to track down and kill large mammals.
-By this time, humans had developed early hunting weapons, including the Clovis points, which were narrow, carved stone projectiles used specifically for big game.
+By this time, humans had developed proficient hunting weapons, including the Clovis points, which were narrow, carved stone projectiles used specifically for big game.
 A couple of hundred years later, the atlatl became widely used, which allowed them to throw spears with greater velocity.
 These inventions would have allowed hunters to put distance between them and their prey, potentially making it less dangerous to approach ground sloths.

 Advantages

 Certain characteristics and behavioral traits of the ground sloths made them easy targets for human hunting and provided hunter-gatherers with strong incentives to hunt these large mammals.

 Ground sloths often fed in open fields.
 Recent studies have attempted to discover the diet of ground sloths through fossils of their dung.
 Analysis of these coproliths have found that ground sloths often ate the foliage of trees, hard grasses, shrubs, and yucca; these plants were located in areas that would have exposed them, making them susceptible to human predation.
 Ground sloths were not only easy to spot, but had never interacted with humans before, so would not have known how to react to them.
 Additionally, these large mammals waddled on their hind legs and front knuckles, keeping their claws turned in.
 Their movement and massive build (some weighed up to 3000 kg) imply they were relatively slow mammals.

 These reasonable after-the-fact inferences from the evidence might explain why ground sloths would have been easy prey for hunters, but are not certain.